plone/plone-backend/README.md

 ### Developing packages

-It is possibile to install local packages instead of packages from pip.
+It is possible to install local packages instead of packages from pip.
 To do so, pass the **DEVELOP** environment variable with a list (separated by space) of paths to python packages to be installed.
 Those packages will be installed with ``pip install --editable``.